Surface-supplied diving: High pressure main gas supply

 The main gas supply for surface-supplied diving can be from high pressure bulk storage cylinders.
 When the storage cylinders are relatively portable this is known as a scuba replacement system in the commercial diving industry.
 The application is versatile and can ensure high quality breathing gas in places where atmospheric air is too contaminated to use through a normal low pressure compressor filter system, and is easily adaptable to a mixed gas supply and oxygen decompression provided that the breathing apparatus and gas supply system are compatible with the mixtures to be used.
-Scuba replacement is often used from smaller diving support vessels, for emergency work, and for hazmat diving.
+Scuba replacement is often used from smaller diving support vessels, for emergency work, and for hazmat diving, where the atmospheric air at the site may be contaminated.